 Diabetes sufferers have no idea that 50% of them are walking the streets undiagnosed; it's a time bomb disease.
 Tree nuts are part of the solution.
-This broccoli walnut salad is one perfect way for diabetics to enjoy better health; all of us for that matter.
+This broccoli walnut salad is one perfect way for diabetics to enjoy greater wellness; all of us for that matter.

 Tree nuts go rancid very quickly so either crack them yourself or buy them vacuum packed.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.